Dubo888/currency-converter/readme.md

 Currency converter
 -----------------------------------------------------------

-I'm going to make a web application with Spring Boot 2.0 for the backend and Bootstrap and Jquery for the frontend.
-Junit and mockito were using to make unit and integration tests.
+I'm going to make a web application with Spring Boot for the backend and Bootstrap and Jquery for the frontend.
 The idea is simple, to convert a given value from a currency to another.

 How to run the project:
 -----------------------